MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 - Analyze traffic to or from a network security group.
 - View diagnostic logs for network resources.

-The [Network Performance Monitor][NPM] solution inside Operations Management Suite can provide detailed network information end to end.
+The [Network Performance Monitor][NPM] solution inside Operations Management Suite can provide detailed network information end-to-end.
 This information includes a single view of your Azure networks and on-premises networks.
 The solution has specific monitors for ExpressRoute and public services.

 #### Component type: Workloads